rasikrodri/EasyForms/README.md

 With EasyForms you can easily create app UI, app Windows, Tables, Forms with controls, Game UI, etc.

-***Easyforms keep content aligned even if the viewport size changes!
+***Easyforms keep content aligned even if the viewport size changes!***

 How to use the EasyFormRow node:

+-Some times, like when a new EasyFormsRow is added or a child is added to an EasyFormsRow, you will need to click on the Update EasyFormsRows button in order to see the changes in the editor

 -Add an EasyFormsRow to the scene
 -Add 2d node/nodes that has the 'size' property